 If you’re writing a grant for a digital project, please schedule a consultation before submission.

 For those looking to bring DH methods to the classroom, we offer assistance in syllabus design and scaffolding for digital assignments.
-To learn more about creating digital classes join our Faculty Learning Community this Fall.
-Applications are due August 26.

 The DIGI Undergraduate certificate offers a wide selection of interdisciplinary courses designed to introduce Digital Humanities methods to undergraduate research.
 Students receive hands-on experience in creating their own digital projects that combine their deep humanities knowledge with technical skill.
 Courses rotate each semester.
 See our Certificate page for additional details.